Best Mouse Settings for Fortnite

 As with any reasonably fast paced game, it’s incredibly important to get enough FPS in order to smoothly follow all of the onscreen action.
-We try our best to make sure everyone can take something away from our guides, but if your machine can’t get over 20 FPS during gameplay you might want to think about upgrading, if your budget allows it.
+We try our best to make sure everyone can take something away from our guides, but if your machine can’t get over 60 FPS during gameplay you’ll need to think about upgrading if you want to be competitive.

 Best Resolution & Refresh Rate in Fortnite

 Almost all Fortnite pros are on 1920×1080.
 There’s a few playing at 1440p resolution, but that is in no way necessary and you’ll need a pretty beastly rig to run the game well at that resolution.
 There are some with some strange custom resolutions, but those are more the exception than the norm, as you can see in the statistics to the right.